 Halt

 is 1, the PC register is disabled.
-(This is backwards or inverted or negated from the normal behavior of the write enable input.
+(This is backwards or inverted or logically negated from the normal behavior of the write enable input.
 HINT HINT.) - If

 Jump